 My research examines the interpersonal dynamics of intergroup interactions and relationships -- probing impression management, strategic communication, nonverbal behavior, affect, depletion, and trust -- to understand when and why problems can arise even in the absence of animus.
 I use a relational approach to analyze asymmetries in experiences of individuals from different groups as they interact and develop relationships (e.g., as friends, classmates, coworkers).
 Because distrust between societal groups is pervasive and close relationships normally involve conflicts that could undermine trust, investigating how trust is established, maintained, and repaired in intergroup close relationships is a timely, crucial challenge in our increasingly multicultural society.
 Another line of work focuses on collaborative social cognition, identifying covert channels through which negative impressions and stereotypes propagate from communicators to audiences.
 Criticism and stereotypes can be strategically suppressed (negativity omission) and then inferred (via innuendo) in conversation, limiting opportunities for individuals from historically stigmatized groups.

 Selected publications and presentations

 - Garcia, R. L.*, Bergsieker, H. B.*, & Shelton, J. N. (2017).
 Racial attitude (dis)similarity and liking in same-race minority interactions.
 Group Processes & Intergroup Relations, 20, 501-518. *Shared first authorship.

-- Kervyn, N., Bergsieker, H. B., Grignard, F., & Yzerbyt, V. (in press).
-An advantage of appearing mean or lazy: Amplified impressions of warmth or competence after mixed descriptions.
-Journal of Experimental Social Psychology.
+- Kervyn, N., Bergsieker, H. B., Grignard, F., & Yzerbyt, V. (2016).
+An advantage of appearing mean or lazy: Amplified impressions of competence or warmth after mixed descriptions.
+Journal of Experimental Social Psychology, 62, 17-23.